 Wealden District Council often collect contributions on behalf of East Sussex County Council for expenditure by the County Council.
 Each application is dealt with individually upon its own merits and restrictions; therefore requirements other than those listed above may also be necessary.

-For details of those agreements, completed by Wealden District Council, which provide financial obligations please email email@example.com.
-Please be aware that many agreements are entered into, but substantive contributions are not triggered until there is commencement of development.
+In the meantime, for details of those Obligations completed by Wealden District Council, which provide financial obligations please email firstname.lastname@example.org .